status246/specification/README.md

 ## License

-This specification is licensed under the [MIT License](LICENSE).
+This specification is licensed under the [CC0 1.0 Universal](LICENSE) license.

 ## Acknowledgments

-Special thanks to the HTTP Working Group and the broader developer community for their feedback and guidance.

----

-**Status 246** is pioneered by [Portkey AI](https://portkey.ai) as part of their commitment to transparent and responsible AI infrastructure.
+This specification is implemented and supported by [Portkey AI](https://portkey.ai) and other contributors to transparent AI infrastructure.